Apaq/rest-patch/README.md

 # rest-patch

 This library aims to aid in supporting patching for requests in Java-based RESTFUL webservices.
 It is not tied into Spring in anyway, but all examples here are shown using Spring Boot.
-It aims to support the logical way of handling REST in services like [Stripe](https://stripe.com) and [Previsto](https://previsto.com) and hence support JSON and FORM based requests.
+It aims to support the logical way of handling REST patching in services like [Stripe](https://stripe.com) and [Previsto](https://previsto.com) and hence support JSON and FORM based requests.

 ## What does it do?